virtual-labs/exp-tables-in-html-iitd/experiment/postest.md

 C  table height<br>
 D  All of the above<br>

 Q5.
-In HTML tables gap between two cells of same tables are known as<br>
+In HTML the space between the border of a table cell and its contents is known as<br>
 A  Cell spacing <br>
 B  Cell difference<br>
 <b>C  Cell padding<br></b>